The Basics of Double-Entry Bookkeeping

 In this case, the books stay in balance because the exact dollar amount that increases the value of your Furniture account decreases the value of your Cash account.
 At the bottom of any journal entry, you should include a brief description that explains the purpose for the entry.

-Transaction #2: Purchasing items on credit
+Double-entry accounting example: Purchasing items on credit

 To show you how you record a transaction if it impacts both sides of the balance sheet equation, here’s an example that shows how to record the purchase of inventory.
 Suppose that you purchase $5,000 worth of widgets on credit.

 These new widgets add value to your Inventory Asset account and they also add to your Accounts Payable account.
 (Remember, the Accounts Payable account is a Liability account where you track bills that need to be paid at some point in the future.)
-Here’s how the bookkeeping transaction for your widget purchase looks:
+Here’s how the double-entry bookkeeping transaction for your widget purchase looks:

 Here’s how this transaction affects the balance sheet equation: